mwagaine/DataPortfolio/Data Engineering projects/2. CDC pipeline/README.md

 ### <ins>Lambda and Glue</ins>

 The final part of the CDC pipeline involves writing data from the S3 bucket to the target MySQL database.
-Any time data enters the S3 bucket, this triggers a Lambda function that extracts the location of the file.
-This is then invokes a Glue job which uses this information to read in this file, make any changes, before writing it to MySQL.
+Any time new data enters the S3 bucket, this triggers a Lambda function that extracts the location of the file.
+This then invokes a Glue job which uses this information to read in this file and make any changes, before writing it to MySQL.

-Whenever new data or files enter the S3 bucket, this triggers the Lambda function to extract the filepath and location of the data within the bucket.
-Once extracted, this invokes the Glue job which uses this information to read, and write this to the target database.
+After the full load of the DMS migration task is complete, the S3 bucket will contain one file with the original data before it is written into MySQL.
+When changes are made to the source data, a second file containing CDC data (i.e. information about the changes made to the data) will also be added to the S3 bucket.
+Lambda and Glue uses this CDC data to overwrite the target MySQL table with changes made at the source.

 Set-up for both the Lambda function and Glue job will take place later on in the project within their respective scripts.